 The world is at a critical milestone in the fight against AIDS: Today, medicines exist that can prevent mother-to-child transmission of HIV.
-With continued funding and focus, we could conceivably see an AIDS-free generation this decade.
-To ensure that we get the number of babies born each day down from 400 to near zero, 1.5 million pregnant women with HIV will need to get lifesaving treatment.
-Treatment costs as little as 30 cents a day.
+With continued funding and focus, we could see the end of AIDS in our lifetimes.
+To ensure that we get the number of babies born each day down from 500 to near zero, 1.4 million pregnant women with HIV will need to get lifesaving treatment.
+Treatment costs as little as 20 cents a day.
 (RED) was designed to kick-start a steady flow of corporate money into the Global Fund to help make this possible.

 (RED) is a simple idea that transforms our incredible collective power as consumers into a financial force that saves lives.
 Before (RED) came into being, businesses had contributed just US$5 million to the Global Fund, while the public sector had given more than US$5 billion.
 Within just ten years of launching, (RED) had already generated more private sector funds than any other business initiative among Global Fund contributors.